reactive-python/reactpy-django/docs/src/reference/utils.md

     For security reasons, ReactPy requires all root components to be registered.
 However, all components contained within Django templates are automatically registered.

-    This function is needed when you have configured your [`host`](../reference/template-tag.md#component) to a dedicated Django rendering application that doesn't have templates.
+    This function is commonly needed when you have configured your [`host`](../reference/template-tag.md#component) to a dedicated Django rendering application that doesn't have templates.

 ---